Build a crate for your artwork

 Oh boy.. now what!?

-I made several frantic trips to the office supplies and the hardware stores, and the had to work out how on earth I was going to build my very first crate.
+I immediately made several frantic trips to the office supplies and the hardware stores looking for any of the materials which I did not already own.
+I then had to work out how on earth I was going to build my very first crate.

-This blog will hopefully go some way to easing that very stressful learning curve when you need to ship a large item internationally.
+This blog will hopefully go some way to easing that very stressful learning curve when you need to ship a large item in a crate.

 To begin at the end, here is the finished product.